I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_polldisplaychildren.md

 `NonDestructiveOnly`

 [in] A UINT value that specifies whether the call to the <a href="..\d3dkmthk\nf-d3dkmthk-d3dkmtpolldisplaychildren.md">D3DKMTPollDisplayChildren</a> function should be only nondestructive.
 A nonzero value indicates only a nondestructive call; a zero value indicates the call can be destructive (that is, the call can cause visual artifacts on the screen).

+`SynchronousPolling`

+Supported beginning with Windows 7 operating system.

+[in] A UINT value that specifies whether the connectivity status of all child devices is reported within 1 second of the call to <a href="..\d3dkmthk\nf-d3dkmthk-d3dkmtpolldisplaychildren.md">D3DKMTPollDisplayChildren</a>.
+If set to a nonzero value, connectivity status is reported within 1 second.
+Otherwise, there is no time limit on when the display miniport can complete and report the polling.

+If the display miniport driver needs to poll child devices after receiving notice of an ACPI event, the runtime should set <b>SynchronousPolling</b> to a nonzero value.

+`DisableModeReset`

+Supported beginning with Windows 7 operating system.

+[in] A UINT value that specifies whether any reactions of the display miniport driver to discoveries of new child devices are disabled during the polling interval.
+If set to a nonzero value, such reactions of the driver are disabled during the polling interval.
+In this case, set the <b>SynchronousPolling</b>parameter when setting <b>DisableModeReset</b>.
+Otherwise, normal reactions of the driver to discoveries of new child devices are allowed.

 `PollAllAdapters`